Linked classification program

 - Employees have been at the top incremental step of the base classification level for a period of 12 months;

-- Competent performance at the base level is established as determined by the BUILD process;
+- Competent performance at the base level is established as determined by the Enrich process;

 - The duties and responsibilities required at the higher level are available; and

-Prior to the employee's annual increment date, the supervisor will complete the appropriate BUILD Performance Management and Development Review form (DOC 447kb) specifically designed for the Linked Classification Program with the employee to assess whether employees meet set criteria for advancement to the higher linked classification level and to review progress in achieving goals set for the forthcoming year at the higher classification level.
+- Prior to the employee's annual increment date, the supervisor will complete the appropriate Enrich Performance Review to assess whether employees meet set criteria for advancement to the higher linked classification level and to review progress in achieving goals set for the forthcoming year at the higher classification level.

-- Completed BUILD documentation should be forwarded to Human Resources within two months of the incumbent's increment date for processing.
+- Completed Enrich documentation should be completed within two months of the incumbent's increment date for processing.

 - Human Resources will provide the employee with written advice regarding their advancement to the higher linked classification level, effective from the employee's annual increment date.
 The employee will then be eligible to move through the incremental structure of the higher classification level as normal, subject to confirmation of a competent level of performance by the supervisor and appropriate Delegate.